Words & Photos By Nathan Allen

 After a lunch of fresh caught fish in our nipa hut, our last stop was a sandbar full of starfish in the shallows.
 Our guide picked one up to show us, but I'm not sure this is good for the starfish.
 Probably best to avoiding touching any sea life.

 (In photos: 1.
 Island lunch of fish, rice, & veggies 2.
 Tourists out at sea 3.
 Beach bungalows

 4. Tourist Silhouettes on Sandbar 5.
 Starfish from the sea

 By now the afternoon sun was creeping toward the horizon.
-We made our way back to Port Barton beach, and I snapped a few more photos along the way.
+We made our way back to the beach in town, and I snapped a few more photos along the way.